 European and Japanese Connectors

-European and Japanese Connectors are more widely used in specific parts of the world beside Europe and Japan.
+European and Japanese Connectors are more widely used in specific parts of the world besides Europe and Japan.
 These are the DIN, E2000 and MU connectors.

 DIN connector is an electrical connector that was originally standardized in the early 1970s by the Deutsches Institut für Normung (DIN), the German national standards organization. … Some DIN connector standards are: DIN 41524, for circular connectors often used for audio signals.

 E2000 connector looks like a miniature SC connector.
 The connector is easy to install, with a push-pull latching mechanism that clicks when fully inserted.
 It features a spring-loaded shutter which fully protects the ferrule from dust and scratches.

 MU Connector is a small form factor SC that looks like a miniature SC with a 1.25 mm ferrule.
 It is a popular connector type in Japan.

 Fiber Optic Contacts